 Dosage of thyroxine for dogs

 Give your dog thyroxine tablets as prescribed.
-Thyroxine tablets are made in several sizes and can be divided for the recommended dose based on the dog's thyroid level and weight.
-Thyroxine and other levothyroxine drugs are sold under various generic and brand names.
+Thyroxine tablets are made in multiple sizes and can be divided for the recommended dose based on the dog's thyroid level and weight.
+Thyroxine drugs are sold under various generic and brand names.
 The tablet dose is given twice a day, usually every 12 hours, to maintain a steady hormone level in the body.
 Thyroxine takes time to build up the hormone level.
 Thyroid tests are usually given every 30 to 45 days until the right maintenance level is reached.

 Watch your dog for signs of overdose.
 Too much thyroxine or levothyroxine has the same effect as hyperthyroidism, a condition when the body produces too much thyroid hormone.
 Signs include hyperactivity, excess water drinking or eating, frequent urination and panting, or faster heart rate.
 To stop these overdose-related side effects, the veterinarian would reduce the hormone medication to a lower dosage.

 Call your vet if your dog has allergic reactions.
 Such side effects include swelling in the face, a rash, vomiting or cold limbs.
 An allergic reaction is not a common side effect but is serious.
-Different brands of thyroid medication, though they have the same main ingredient, have different effects.
-Brands may differ by the color dye, fillers and the way the tablet disperses the drug.
+Different brands of thyroid medication, though they have the same main ingredient, can potentially have different effects.
+Brands may differ by the color dye, fillers, and the way the tablet disperses the drug.
 Any of these can cause an allergic reaction.
 Your dog may need a different tablet or brand to avoid the allergy.